vossstef/tang_nano_20k_c64/README.md

 Load first program from Disk: (or just LOAD)<br> LOAD"*",8<br>
 RUN<br>
-c1541 DOS ROM to be selected from OSD (default Dolphin, factory or other)<br>
+c1541 DOS ROM to be selected from OSD (default Dolphin DOS, CBM DOS or other)<br>
+In case a PRG don't load correctly select via OSD the factory default CBM DOS an give it a try.

 ## emulated RAM Expansion Unit REU 1750
 For those programs the require a [RAM Expansion Unit (REU)](https://en.wikipedia.org/wiki/Commodore_REU) it can be activated by OSD on demand.<br>